hessllab/HW_1/README.md

 Adhere to the following principles:
-1)	Make the paths __absolute__ so that I can reproduce the structure on my machine simply by running your code.
+1)	Make the paths __relative__ so that I can reproduce the structure on my machine simply by running your code.
+Ideally, the directories would be set up below my current working directory.
 2)	Code should be saved as two blocks of bash commands in an `.md` file
   * the first block should make the directories
   * the second block should delete the directories